VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_9.99.md

 In general we start iOS SDK and when a new beta gets out then we update existing bindings to match the latest changes, then we go back to bind other frameworks.
 Next we'll work on tvOS and watchOS SDK.

 Starting with iOS means we're including most new, shared API with tvOS, watchOS and macOS.
-The later generally do not require a lot of changes when iOS bindings are over (mostly auditing the API).
+The later platforms generally do not require a lot of changes when iOS bindings are over (mostly auditing the API).

 ### Known Issues